stkbailey/data-replication-on-kubernetes/README.md

 ### 1. Setting up Argo

 In this first section, we need to set up a Kubernetes cluster, Argo Workflows, an artifact repository, and a couple of storage buckets.
-Let’s use the containers for Docker for Desktop, which has a kubernetes container in it.
+The simplest approach is to use Docker for Desktop, which is multi-platform and can deploy a Kubernetes cluster in it.
+This also makes local development a bit easier, since you can build containers and deploy to a local cluster without pushing to external container repositories.

 #### Install Docker Desktop and enable Kubernetes